 Note that it is possible to craft your own around-the-world ticket of sorts simply by pricing out each leg of your trip individually.
-We recommend doing a quick price check using a site like Momondo.com, and then comparing the fares you see against the offerings from the providers below.or
+We recommend doing a quick price check using a site like Kayak.com or Momondo.com, and then comparing the fares you see against the offerings from the providers below.

 Who Offers Around-the-World Tickets?

 There are two main types of around-the-world ticket providers: airlines and specialist agencies.